 For example, imagine you are ten years old and in a classroom.
 Your English teacher taught you that your notes would be considered complete only if you use blue ink.
 Your science teacher, on the other hand, gives you full marks even though you used black ink by mistake.
 Now you are confused about whether you can use black ink or whether you must stick with blue!

 You can only ask your teacher and do whatever told.
 Your dog, however, does not have that choice.
 The confusion will frustrate him and maybe even end up making him aggressive!

 To remedy this, ensure that all your family members are involved in the training.
 If you are training him to get his food only when he sits down, all your family members should do the same.
-If someone gives him a treat when he is jumping, and/or scratching their leg, it’s back to square one.
+If someone gives him a treat when he is jumping, and/or scratching his leg, it’s back to square one.
 The same rule applies to sofa privileges, peeing outside, and so on.

 Positive reinforcement is necessary